- Rules for the 2022 Major League Show Jumping Series

 - Designated Team Representative / Team Manager – Every team must name a team manager.
 The team manager will be the contact person for each team with the MLSJ Office and each hosting event.
 The team manager is responsible for team declarations for each event.
 The team manager will communicate on behalf of their team all matters with the league and will have the sole authority to make decisions on behalf of their team with the MLSJ office.

-- Athlete Trades/Transfers: Teams can trade athletes or athletes transfer teams during the offseason.
+- Athlete Trades/Transfers: Teams can trade athletes or athletes transfer teams during the offseason (Until April 1).
 Trades or transfers during the league year must be done during the transfer window and are subject to league office approval.
 The transfer window will be open for 14 days following 50% of League events in any given season.
-The exact dates will be released by January 30th of each season.
+The exact dates will be released by March 30th of each season.
 In the event the season has an odd number of events, transfer window will happen after more than 50% of the events take place.
-Transfers between teams is allowed as long as the teams involved in the transfer both meet the requirement of at least 2 riders in the top 350 of the Longines Ranking as of May 30th 2020 for 2021 and in the top 250 for 2022 and beyond based on the Longines Ranking as of August 31st of the previous year.
-Substitutions are also allowed in this window, as long as said team still meets the requirement of at least 2 riders in the top 350 of the Longines Ranking as of May 30th 2020 for 2021 and in the top 250 for 2022 and beyond based on the Longines Ranking as of August 31st of the previous year.
+Transfers between teams is allowed as long as the teams involved in the transfer both meet the requirement of at least 2 riders in the top 250 in 2022 and beyond as of December 1st of the previous year.
+Substitutions are also allowed in this window, as long as said team still meets the requirement of at least 2 riders in the top 250 for 2022 and beyond as of December 1st of the previous year.
 There is no limit on the number of trades or transfers within this window.

 - Mandatory Participation and Entries: Each team will be required to participate at every event including the finals.
 There will be a penalty for a team that does not send three athletes to an event which will be covered in detail and standard in all team contracts.